 I can only give you my opinion of certain pickups and if you were to ask 10 different people you will likely get 10 different answers!
 Obviously the best way to find out is hearing a similar guitar with that pickup in it – not always easy to do!
 Failing that, you’re probably best to research internet forums and magazines to get other people’s opinion on the pickup.
 The only way to really find out is to actually install the pickup in your guitar.

 This really depends on how you look after them and how often and hard you play.
-It also depends on your body chemistry as some people corrode strings badly (I'm one of them).
+It also depends on your body chemistry as some people corrode strings badly (I’m one of them).
 Cleaning your strings after every use will greatly extend their life.
 Old strings will not intonate properly and cause tuning problems.
 Floyd Rose equipped guitars will suffer serious tuning and stability issues from old strings.
-Be it once a week or once a year, it's totally dependent on the individual.
+Be it once a week or once a year (coated strings with occasional use will definitely last this long), it’s totally dependent on the individual.

-Clean the strings with a soft, dry cloth after every use.
-Run the cloth carefully under the strings - that's where a lot of 'gunk' builds up!
+Clean the strings with a microfibre cloth after every use.
+Run the cloth carefully under the strings – that’s where a lot of ‘gunk’ builds up!

 Use ‘lemon oil’ to clean and condition rosewood or ebony finger boards when you change the strings.
 The lemon oil ‘feeds’ the wood and stops it drying out – frets can come loose if the wood dries and shrinks.
 DON’T use oil on lacquered boards as it can get under the lacquer, causing it to separate.
 It will also stain the maple – not good!

-Use guitar polish and a soft microfibre cloth to clean the paint/lacquer.
-Polish isn't technically needed, a damp cloth would do, but it doesn't harm to use some.
+Use guitar polish and a microfibre cloth to clean the paint/lacquer.
+Polish isn’t technically needed, a damp cloth would do, but it doesn’t harm to use some good quality guitar polish.
+My favourite is ‘Dunlop Formula No. 65 guitar polish and cleaner’.
 DO NOT use any polish containing silicone!!!
-If you do and you are unfortunate enough to need a repair that involves re-lacquering it will be near impossible as any trace of silicone will cause the lacquer to be repelled in that area.
-If you're cleaning the guitar while the strings are off be careful not to inadvertently move any hardware that will affect the setup of the guitar - Les Paul bridge adjustment thumb-wheels are a favourite!
+If you do are then unfortunate enough to need a repair that involves re-lacquering it will be near impossible as any trace of silicone will cause the lacquer to be repelled in that area.
+If you’re cleaning the guitar while the strings are off be careful not to inadvertently move any hardware that will affect the setup of the guitar – Les Paul bridge adjustment thumb-wheels are a favourite!